ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

 +++
 In todays tutorial we’re going to write a function that will animate the the social icons in Squarespace 7.1 so that they will get drawn/in when we hover over them.

-When you hover over them you’ll get this cool effect
+When you hover over them you’ll get this cool effect:

 {{< embed/video src="/uploads/animation-draw-in.mp4" >}}